jpecore/AlexaStampSkill/README.md

 * Give me a random stamp term.
 * Tell me about the postal history of {country}.

-*  Does {usrname} have any stamp from {Country} listed in his colnect collection.
+*  Does colnect user {username} have any stamp from {Country} listed in his colnect collection.
-*  Which countries does {usernme} not have a stamp listed in his colnect collection.
+*  Which countries does colnect user {usernme} not have a stamp listed in his colnect collection.
 (As you might have guessed, I'm working on collecting at least one stamp from every country ;) )

-*  How many stamps does {usernme} have in their colnect collection.
+*  How many stamps does colnect user {usernme} have in their colnect collection.
 *  What postage stamp were issued by the {Country} in {year}?
 *  Display image of stamp on Alexa Cards (waiting on Colnect to use https)